 You shouldn't miss out on the article about Mid-Autumn Festival Traditions in Vietnam

 In Vietnam, hundreds of mooncake fillings can be divided into 2 main tastes which are sweet and mixed.
-The most common fillings are traditional mixed nuts, green bean, lotus seed paste, taro, coconut juice, Chinese sausage, salted egg yolk, and other more.
+The most common fillings are traditional mixed nuts, green beans, lotus seed paste, taro, coconut juice, Chinese sausage, salted egg yolk, and others.
 Today, many innovative recipes of mooncakes have added Isomalt and Maltitol sugar which is good for vegans and people going on a diet.
 Here’s a list of the top 10 must-try Vietnam mooncake flavors that’ll make you desire a bite.

 1. Traditional mixed nuts

 Despite thousands of modern fillings, the traditional mixed flavor has been the most preferable to many Vietnamese people.
 This kind of filling is a mix of sophisticated ingredients including five kernels: lotus seeds, pumpkin seeds, watermelon seeds, peanuts, and sesame seeds.
 This combination can be added with more ingredients such as walnuts, cashew, Chinese sausage, lemon leaves, roast chicken, and salted egg yolk.
 Also, expensive shark fin and bird nests are added to make high-end products.

 Lotus seeds are especially good for the cardiovascular system, anti-aging, and night sleep.
 That’s why the Vietnamese locals consider lotus seeds as traditional therapy and favorite material.
 Lotus seed paste is made from dried lotus seeds which create a sweet and smooth filling paste for mooncakes.
 The traditional-style mooncake is usually filled with pure lotus single yolk and single salted egg yolk in the center.

 Traditional Vietnam Mooncakes with lotus seed paste and one salted egg yolk